Rok posing at Republic Square, the main plaza in Belgrade, Serbia

 It also hosts a military museum, exposing over 33,000 articles of once the strongest army in Central Europe that collapsed together with the country that was protecting – Yugoslavia.

-The most bizarre landmark of Belgrade is located just a couple of hundred meters from the main train and bus stations, on the road leading into downtown: The headquarters of the Federal Ministry of Defense, which was hit by NATO forces on 7th May 1999.
+The most bizarre landmark of Belgrade is located just a few of hundred meters from the main train and bus stations.
+It is the former headquarter of the Federal Ministry of Defense, which was bombed by NATO forces on 7th May 1999.

 Through military operation against the Federal Republic of Yugoslavia during the Kosovo War, Belgrade was bombarded from 24th of March 1999 to 10th of June 1999.